 The reporters' intent was to take a critical view of infrastructure building, but they merely highlighted a much bigger concern that many of us have about our road infrastructure.
 The reason that funding for the I-69 bridge project has not been identified is that Kentucky and Indiana have been working through a backlog of necessary projects.

 The federal gas tax has not changed since 1993 and has 35 percent less purchasing power today.
 With the costs to build far outpacing the revenues raised, it is no wonder that projects always take several years to build and that states must be creative in finding funding for their projects.

 The citizens of Western Kentucky stepped up to build the former parkway system with tolls, allowing federal and state gas taxes to be used on roads elsewhere in the state.
 It is time the rest of the state recognized the needs of Western Kentucky as well.

-At issue: Feb.
+Feb.
 3 Herald-Leader article "Interstates to nowhere; corridors shaped by political influence; Kentucky keeps spending money on I-66 and I-69 as other states abandon the projects"